Po Leung Kuk Museum

 and promote the services of the Kuk

 Episodes of Po Leung Kuk since the 19th century

 Po Leung Kuk was originally established as an anti-kidnapping society by Chinese merchants to counter the then prevalent crime of kidnapping of women and children.
 Gradually, the society also reached out to refugees and victims of domestic abuses, and became one of the earliest social welfare providers for Chinese in the city.

 In the 1950s, the Kuk noticed the increase of children lacking education and its Board of Directors contributed towards the creation of a free evening school, which brought not only education, but also food relief to children from poor backgrounds.

 A Living Heritage

 The Main Building is the oldest architecture in the Po Leung Kuk headquarters.
 Built in 1932, it is registered as a Grade 2 Historic Building.
 Despite its long history, the Main Building continues to serve as the home of the Kuk’s children.
-A museum is also opened in the building to allow visitors to experience its historical atmosphere.

 Home for Culture